MoritzGuck/CheatSheet_Creator/README.md

 # CheatSheet_Creator

-A program that creates cheatsheets from JSON-files.
+A program that creates programming-cheatsheets from JSON-files.

+## Features

+At the moment, the following features are supported:
+- Document title (with adaptable size and position)
+- Text paragraphs
+- Table paragraphs (with adaptabe fonts and colors)

+Take a look at the [VS Code Cheatsheet](VS&#32;Code&#32;Cheatsheet.pdf) to get an idea.

+All changes to the content of the cheatsheet are made in [content.json](content.json).
+(This should be self explanatory - if not: raise an issue.)

+Changes to the design are made in [design.json](design.json).
+(A documentation will follow once more adaptations are available.)

 ## Set-up

-CheatSheet_Creator relies on ReportLabs open source libary.
+CheatSheet_Creator relies on ReportLab's open source libary.
 You can install it like this from your terminal:

+Making your own virtual enviroment:

+    $ python -m virtualenv .
+    $ pip install reportlab

+Using the virtual environment:

     $ cd CheatSheet_Creator
-    ($ python -m virtualenv .)
     $ . bin/activate
-    $ pip install reportlab
+    $ cd ..

 A userguide for reportlab can be found here: https://www.reportlab.com/docs/reportlab-userguide.pdf

 ## Run the code

-Create a PDF-cheatsheet by running in your terminal
+Create a PDF-cheatsheet by running [pdf_generator.py](pdf_generator.py) in your terminal

-    python pdf_generator.py
+    $ python pdf_generator.py --contentfile content.json